-Summer Internships in July, August or September 2017
+Legal Summer Internships in July, August or September 2019

 Please understand that we cannot accept applications via email or outside the given application periods.

-Most of our offices in Central, Eastern and Southeastern Europe only offer internships if legal support is required.
-Please contact our office managers directly for further information.
+Some of our offices in Central, Eastern and Southeastern Europe hire Legal Interns on similar terms to those described above.
+Please contact the relevant local office manager directly for further information.

-As you become more experienced, you will start to specialize more and more in at least one field of law or practice (group) so that clients obtain the most useful advice possible as you become an expert in your particular field.
-As an Associate, you learn how teams form and integrate for various projects, how to use your time efficiently and how to deal with clients’ requests in the best possible manner.
+As you become more experienced, you will start to specialize in at least one field of law or practice (group), and you’ll start advising clients as you become an expert in your particular field.
+As an Associate, you will learn how teams are set up for various projects, how to use your time efficiently, and how to handle clients’ requests.

-As a Senior Associate, you are a registered attorney-at-law with adequate years of relevant experience as an Associate or a comparable professional.
-You have substantial responsibility for the files assigned to you and you have successfully completed all required Wolf Theiss training modules.
-This step is designed to reward the valuable contribution you can make to our firm’s clients in the long term.
+As a Senior Associate, you will be a registered attorney-at-law with an appropriate number of years of relevant experience as an Associate or as a comparable professional.
+You will have substantial responsibility for the files assigned to you, and you will have successfully completed all required Wolf Theiss School of Excellence training modules.
+The purpose of this step is to ensure that the valuable contribution you make to our firm’s clients over the long term is appropriately rewarded.

-As a Consultant, you are a registered attorney-at-law with special skills valuable to the firm and with individual targets.
-This position also allows you to serve as a part-time practitioner who works in association with the firm and brings in legal know-how.
-This means that you can focus the remainder of your energy on personal projects, such as family, university or business-related projects.
+As a Consultant, you will be a registered attorney-at-law with special skills valuable to the firm, and with individual targets.
+This position will also allow you to serve as a part-time practitioner who works in association with the firm and contributes legal know-how.
+This will allow you to focus the remainder of your energy on personal projects, such as family, university, or business-related projects.

-As a Counsel you excel as a registered attorney-at-law and have – formally or informally – teamed up with younger lawyers with whom you work regularly.
-You have a proven track record as a Senior Associate, supervise and oversee the development of junior lawyers and are a positive firm-wide role model.
-We offer this position to high-performers who are on partner track.
+As a Counsel, you will be an outstanding registered attorney-at-law and formally or informally you will have teamed up with younger lawyers with whom you work regularly.
+You will have a proven track record as a Senior Associate, supervise and oversee the development of junior lawyers, and act as a firm-wide role model.
+This position is for high-performers who are on partner track.

-As a Partner, you have already built a sustainable client base and can assume full responsibility for both a team of lawyers and projects without the need for regular supervision of the team’s work product and economic success.
-Your character, integrity and behaviour make you a positive role model within the firm.
+As a Partner, you will have already built a sustainable client base, and you will assume full responsibility for a team of lawyers and for projects, without the need for regular supervision of the team’s work outcomes and commercial success.
+Through your character, integrity, and behaviour, you will act as a role model within the firm.